Whirlpool Settlement Resolves Class Action Lawsuit Over Alleged Fridge Frost-Buildup Defect

 Related Reading: Whirlpool, KitchenAid, JennAir, Maytag French Door Fridges Suffer From Evaporator-Freezing Defect, Lawsuit Says

 Class members who paid out of pocket for repairs within three years of their refrigerator’s manufacture may claim reimbursement of up to $300 per qualifying repair, the settlement agreement shares.
-Consumers may claim reimbursement of up to $225 for qualifying repairs within four to six years of manufacture, or up to $150 for repairs within seven to eight years of manufacture, the document says.
+Consumers may claim reimbursement of up to $225 for qualifying repairs within four to six years of manufacture, or up to $150 for repairs within seven to eight years of manufacture.

 How Do I Join a Class Action Lawsuit?